EliaquimJorras/C-Codes/C-Codes/Couple's-compatibility-calculator/README.md

 ## Couple's compatibility calculator

-This code is based on a youtube video that talked about a way to calculate the chances of a couple working out using their first names.
+This code is based on a youtube video that talked about a way to calculate the chances of a couple getting along using their first names.
 Obviously it's just a math joke, but I thought it would be interesting to try implementing it in C.

 I will attach the video link here, however it is in Portuguese which is my native language but don't worry I will explain the idea of the video here.

 ## The video idea

-- Pegue os primeiros nomes do casal.
+- Take the couple's first names.
 Example:
     ```
     Mary and Karl
     ```
-- Conte quantas vezes aparece cada letra nos ambos os nomes:
+- Count how many times each letter appears in both names:
     ```
     - A letra M aparece 1 vez.
     - A letra A aparece 2 vezes: 1 em Mary e 1 em Karl.